netdata/netdata/libnetdata/adaptive_resortable_list/README.md

 # Adaptive Re-sortable List (ARL)

-This structure allows netdata to read a file of `name - value` pairs in the **fastest possible way**.
+This library allows netdata to read a series of `name - value` pairs in the **fastest possible way**.

-ARLs are used all over netdata, as they are the most CPU utilization efficient way to parse `/proc` files.
-They are used to parse both vertical and horizontal `name - value` pairs.
+ARLs are used all over netdata, as they are the most CPU utilization efficient way to process `/proc` files.
+They are used to process both vertical (csv like) and horizontal (one pair per line) `name - value` pairs.

 ## How ARL works

-It maintains a linked list of all `NAME` (keywords), sorted in the same order as found in the source data file.
-The linked list is kept sorted at all times - the source file may change at any time, the linked list will adapt at the next iteration.
+It maintains a linked list of all `NAME` (keywords), sorted in the order found in the data source.
+The linked list is kept sorted at all times - the data source may change at any time, the linked list will adapt at the next iteration.

+### Initialization

 During initialization (just once), the caller: